Let nature create a privacy screen from flowering plants. This planter gives flowers a place to take root and provides a trellis for climbing.

 Missing anything?
 Shop Online

-Tape three 1/2-in x 3/4-in moulding strips together side by side with the ends flush.
+Tape three 1/2-inch x 3/4-inch moulding strips together side by side with the ends flush.
 Mark the bunch 78 inches from one end and cut them to length.
-From the remaining moulding, cut seven pieces 23-3/4-in long.
+From the remaining moulding, cut seven pieces 23-3/4-inches long.
 (Cut eight if you want the optional reinforcement strip we’ll explain in Step 2 of the next section.)

 Refer to the Planter Trellis Project Diagram to mark the locations of the cross pieces on the three taped strips.
 (The bottom cross piece will be installed to fit to the planter box, so leave those marks off for now.)
 To avoid confusion, place a small X beside the lines where the pieces will overlap.
 Then mark each horizontal cross piece 2-1/4 inches from both ends.

 On a flat work surface, use a carpenter’s square and tape measure to arrange the three vertical pieces 8-1/2 inches apart with the ends flush.
 Tape them in position on the work surface.
 Use your pencil marks to position the first horizontal piece at the top of the trellis.
 Glue the three areas where the horizontal and vertical pieces touch and nail them with 3/4-inch wire brads.
 Repeat for the next five horizontal pieces below that.

 Cut a 1 x 4 board 23-3/4 inches long and mark one face 2-1/4 inches from each end.
 Glue and nail this mounting board to the bottom end of the trellis.
 Let the glue dry for at least two hours before moving to the next step.